LegoYoda112/self-balancing-cube/README.md

+Note: Code is fairly undocumented, look at your own risk lol.
+I will be attempting to add better documentation soon though.

 # self-balancing-cube
 Code for a self balancing cube I'm building for module corsework.
 Turns out the people on twitter enjoyed it: https://twitter.com/GoddenThomas/status/1369384176256946182